egriff38/pr-review-tool/README.md

   pr-url                    GitHub PR URL

 Options:
-  --no-editor               Do not open the editor --new-editor              Open in a new editor window --reuse-editor            Reuse existing editor window -d, --duration <minutes>  Specify session duration in minutes --no-session              Do not start a session timer -v, --verbose             Enable verbose output
+  -v, --version             display version number --no-editor               Do not open the editor --new-editor              Open in a new editor window --reuse-editor            Reuse existing editor window -d, --duration <minutes>  Specify session duration in minutes --no-session              Do not start a session timer -V, --verbose             Enable verbose output
   -h, --help                display help for command

 Commands: